 Foods that are naturally gluten or dairy free will always be better options than foods that have been recreated to be this way.
 For example, gluten-free crackers and bread are often made using refined flours such as white rice, inflammatory oils including canola and sunflower, gums, and fillers.
 Regular, high quality bread only contains 3-4 natural ingredients, and for that reason a homemade or bakery fresh loaf of wheat bread is actually going to support your health more than an overly processed, bought gluten free loaf (despite the fact that everyone seems to think gluten is to be avoided at all costs at the moment).
 There are exceptions to every rule!

-Jess is a qualified holistic nutritionist, earning her BSc in Human Nutrition from Massey University in Auckland.
+Jess is a qualified holistic nutritionist, earning her degree in Human Nutrition from Massey University in Auckland.
 Passionate about helping people achieve their wellness goals, Jess specialises in: weight loss, acne, thyroid issues, sleep problems, IBS and other digestive issues, food intolerances, PCOS, endometriosis, stress and pregnancy nutrition.
-She is available for consultations via Skype or phone as well as in person at Auckland's The Tonic Room.
+She is available for one-on-one consultations.
 For any questions or to make a booking, please contact email@example.com.